Divyanshjanu/Spam-Not-spam-Ml-model/README.md

 #  Spam Detection API

-A real-time Spam Detection API using XGBoost, built with FastAPI and containerized using Docker.
+A real-time Spam Detection API using XGBoost and logistic regression, built with FastAPI and containerized using Docker.
 This project simulates a **risk modeling task**, where input text is classified as **spam** or **ham**.
 It includes model evaluation, API performance monitoring, input validation, and is fully deployable to a cloud platform.

 # Live Demo